futufeld/brainfunc/README.md

 #### `insertPrev`

-Implement the `insertPrev` function, which inserts a given value to the left of a given `Zipper`'s cursor and then shifts the cursor one position to the left.
+Implement the `insertPrev` function, which inserts a given value to the left of a given `Zipper`'s cursor and returns that `Zipper` shifted so that the inserted value is the cursor.
 Examples:

 ```
 insertPrev 9 (Zipper [3,2,1] 4 [5,6,7]) == Zipper [3,2,1] 9 [4,5,6,7]